-5. On RHEL 6.5, RHEL 6.6 and RHEL 6.7 systems, cable pulls or link down events can cause the system to stop responding.
+3. On RHEL 6.5, RHEL 6.6, and RHEL 6.7 systems, cable pulls or link down events can cause the system to stop responding.

-6. Unloading the ocrdma module using the rmmod command while there are active NFS RDMA mounts may cause the system to stop responding.
-This behavior is observed on the following platforms - RHEL 6.7, RHEL 7.0, RHEL 7.1, RHEL 7.2, SLES 11 SP3, and SLES 12.
+4. Unloading the ocrdma module using the rmmod command while there are active NFS RDMA mounts might cause the system to stop responding.
+This behavior is observed on the following platforms: RHEL 6.7, RHEL 7.0, RHEL 7.1, RHEL 7.2, SLES 11 SP3, and SLES 12.

-Unmount the existing NFS RDMA mounts, before unloading the ocrdma module.
+Unmount the existing NFS RDMA mounts before unloading the ocrdma module.

-7. CPU lockup may occur, on some systems using multiple queue pairs, during high traffic tests.
-This is due to interrupts from different traffic streams being directed to the same CPU core.
+5. A CPU lockup might occur on some systems using multiple queue pairs during high traffic tests.
+This situation is due to interrupts from different traffic streams being directed to the same CPU core.

-1) Stop the irqbalance service by typing:
+- 1) Stop the irgbalance service by typing: - # service irqbalance stop